 What parts of my body will be massaged?

 What will the massage or bodywork feel like?

 Manual Lymphatic Drainage uses very light strokes in a wavelike motion directing lymphatic flow towards the circulatory system.
 Swedish massage and oncology massage will start with broad, flowing strokes that will help calm your nervous system and relax exterior muscle tension.
 As your body becomes relaxed, pressure will gradually be increased (to your comfort level) to relax specific areas and relieve areas of muscular tension.
 A natural massage cream is used to allow your muscles to be massaged without causing excessive friction to the skin.
 The cream also helps hydrate your skin.
 You should communicate immediately if you feel any discomfort so that another approach may be taken.
 Massage and bodywork are most effective when your body is not resisting.

 What should I do during the session?

 Prior to the massage, feel free to ask the practitioner any questions about the technique or the upcoming session.
-During the massage, make yourself comfortable.
+During the session, make yourself comfortable.
 The practitioner will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
 Many people just close their eyes and completely relax, communicating if/when they need more or less pressure, another blanket, or anything else relevant to the session.
 If you have any questions regarding the session or about the particular technique you are receiving, feel free to ask.

 How will I feel after manual lymphatic drainage?

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
 After a lymphatic session, you could feel lighter and deeply relaxed however you could feel a little nauseated due to the detoxification and most likely will have to use the restroom.

 What are the benefits manual lymphatic drainage?